DiagnosticNetwork/api/source/includes/_messages.md

 [//]: # (k    | Keywords: Filter the results down to matching keywords.
 This may change over time, but currently the keywords search the following message properties: title, author name, message body, metadata (e.g. symptoms, DTCs, vehicles).
 Multiple keywords should be separated by spaces (encoded as `%20`).
 The more keywords supplied, the more constrained your search will be, because every keyword must match.
 To search for a phrase, wrap the keywords in quotation marks (`%22`).
 Example: `k=toyota corolla` will match any post containing "toyota" and "corolla", anywhere in our searched message properties, wheras `k="Toyota Corolla"` would only match messages with "toyota" followed directly by "corolla".
 (Keywords are _not_ case sensitive.))
 [//]: # (mk   | Make: Any make name, such as Ford, Toyota, and so on.
 You can specify multiple `mk` parameters to filter down to messages matching _any_ of those given makes.
 This field is case sensitive: the make you supply must match the way we spell it in our list of makes on the site.
 See [Makes](#makes))
 [//]: # (nr    | No Replies: If you're searching with the `k` or `uk` parameters, the results will begin to include replies as well.
 You can prevent this by setting `nr=1` in your request.)

-> NOTE: For any parameters that contain something other than a letter or a number, the value must be URL encoded first.

 ## Message Topics